The Best Insurance for Electricians & Electrical Contractors

 Most work for electrical jobs is done on-site, which means that electrical contractors travel frequently to jobs in the field.
 Commercial auto insurance policies provide coverage for the business use of vehicles.

 Commercial vehicle insurance policies cover several different potential costs for incidents related to the use of vehicles.
 It is a legal requirement in most places to carry a minimum amount of coverage for bodily injury and property damage to other parties.
-Policies also usually compensate policyholders for the repair or replacement of vehicles that are physically damaged, along with costs related to medical expenses or personal injuries experienced by covered drivers and passengers as the result of an accident.
-If one of your business’s electricians was driving a company vehicle to a job site and rear-ended another car, the policy could pay to repair both the company vehicle and the car that was hit, along with any medical payments associated with the accident.
+While liability coverage is legally required to pay for damage to other parties, most contractors add optional collision and comprehensive coverage to pay for the repair or replacement of their own business vehicles.
+Policies can also include medical payments or personal injury protection (PIP) for non-employee passengers.
+For example, if one of your business’s electricians was driving a company van to a job site and rear-ended another car, liability insurance would pay for the other driver’s repairs, and collision coverage would fix the company van.
+However, because the electrician was working at the time of the accident, their own medical expenses would typically be handled by workers’ compensation insurance rather than the auto policy.

 If your business uses large trucks or other specialized vehicles, you may also want to look at commercial truck insurance coverage.